 The New York Times described the choir’s Lincoln Center debut as "a superb projection that would have done credit to any professional chorus."
 The choirs continue to garner critical praise for their sensitivity and "exciting, vibrant" singing.
 Upon hearing a recording of the Chamber Choir singing his setting of Ubi Caritas during its 2013 tour to Switzerland, composer Ola Gjeilo sent a personal note to the group: “Heartfelt thanks to the Indian Springs School Choir for their beautiful performance of my Ubi Caritas.
 I was touched by the passion and musicianship they expressed.”

-Led by Director of Choral Music Andrew Dibble, the groups sing an extraordinary range of music, including major Baroque, Classical, Romantic, and 20th-century works; Broadway tunes; spirituals; arrangements of well-known pop hits; and traditional folk songs performed in up to 15 original languages.
+Led by Director of Choral Music Lee Wright, the groups sing an extraordinary range of music, including major Baroque, Classical, Romantic, and 20th-century works; Broadway tunes; spirituals; arrangements of well-known pop hits; and traditional folk songs performed in up to 15 original languages.

 More than 100 students sing in the Concert Choir, which tours domestically each year.
 A third of those singers also take part in the Chamber Choir, which also tours internationally.